ei-grad/kafkafs/README.rst

 Distributed filesystem based on Kafka and FUSE.

 IT IS IN EARLY DEVELOPMENT STAGE!
-IT CAN IT YOUR KITTEN!
+IT CAN EAT YOUR KITTEN!
 USE IT WITH CAUTION, RUN IT ONLY UNDER CHROOT OR VIRTUAL MACHINE!

 The idea is that all modern filesystem are journal-based, and kafka is a perfect